French pronunciation for beginners

-I am used to explaining French pronunciation as simply and clearly as possible in my online lessons for children.
+I am used to explaining French pronunciation as simply and clearly as possible in my online lessons.

 I have therefore written: